Why Stucco Remediation Should be Done Before Installing Windows & Doors

-During the process, on the other hand, the underlying issues which have caused the exterior damage are addressed and the home’s entire stucco system is replaced, often with more efficient alternatives like vinyl or fiber cement siding.
+During the remediation process, unlike repair, the underlying stucco issues which have caused the exterior damage are addressed and the home’s entire stucco system is replaced, oftentimes with more efficient and stylish alternatives like vinyl or fiber cement siding.

-While stucco remediation is more time-consuming and expensive up front, it’s the better long-term choice for homes in our Bucks and Montgomery County, regardless of whether you’re planning to stay in your home for the long haul or you’re looking to sell it in the near future.
+While stucco remediation is more time-consuming and expensive upfront, there’s no debate that it’s the better long-term choice for homes in Bucks, Chester, Delaware or Montgomery Counties, regardless of whether you’re planning to stay in your home for the long haul or you’re looking to sell it in the near future.

 Why bother with stucco remediation?